 The Board has together with the Audit Committee reviewed the Group's risk assessment programmes and internal control processes.
-Based on the internal controls established and maintained by the Group, work performed by the internal and external auditors, reviews performed by Management and various Board Committees, the Board, and the assurance from the CEO and the CFO, the Board in concurrence with the Audit Committee, is of the opinion that the Group's internal controls:
+The Board has received assurance from the CEO and the CFO as well, that for FY 2013, the Group's internal controls including financial, operational, compliance and information technology were adequate and effective; the Group's risk management and internal control systems to address financial, operational and compliance risks were adequate; and the financial records have been properly maintained and the financial statements give a true and fair view of the Group's operations and finances.
+Based on the internal controls established and maintained by the Group, work performed by the internal and external auditors, reviews performed by Management and various Board Committees, and the assurance from the CEO and the CFO, the Board in concurrence with the Audit Committee, is of the opinion that the Group's internal controls:

-- including financial, operational, compliance and information technology were adequate and effective as at 31 December 2012 - were adequate to address financial, operational and compliance risks, which the Company had considered relevant and material to its operations as at 31 December 2012.
+- including financial, operational, compliance and information technology were adequate and effective as at 31 December 2013; and - were adequate to address financial, operational and compliance risks, which the Group had considered relevant and material to its operations as at 31 December 2013.

-The Board notes that the system of internal controls provides reasonable, but not absolute, assurance that the Group will not be affected by any event that could be reasonably foreseen as it strives to achieve its business objectives.
+The Board, however, notes that the system of internal controls provides reasonable, but not absolute, assurance that the Group will not be affected by any event that could be reasonably foreseen as it strives to achieve its business objectives.
 In this regard, the Board also notes that no system can provide absolute assurance against the occurrence of material errors, poor judgement in decision-making, human error, fraud or other irregularities.